Topological State Transfer through Effective Boundary-Mode Channels: Two-qubit Bell state pumping in a Trimer Rice-Mele Model

 As discussed before, the adiabatic quantum state transfer process needs to begin in the topological nontrivial region, i.e. $a\ll c$.
 In the first stage, the on-site potential of the left edge should be much larger than that of the right edge, i.e. $u\gg w$.
 With the evolution of the system, the on-site potentials $u$ and $w$ of the left and right edge states exchange their values slowly.
 At some point, there will be a moment that these two potentials reach the same value, i.e. $u=w$.
 To avoid the degeneracy of the edge states, the system should be in the topological trivial region near this point, i.e. $a\simeq c$.
 Afterwards the potentials of two edge states totally exchanges their values and the system returns back to the topological trivial region.
 Thus the coefficients of the Hamiltonian along the state transfer process are denoted as

 where $T$ is the variation period of these parameters.

 Figures~\ref{fig:3ssh_state_transfer}(a) show the time-dependent coupling strengths and on-site potentials versus time $t$ during one period.
 The initial states are prepared as two-qubit Bell states, i.e., $\left(\vert e_{1}\rangle\pm\vert e_{2}\rangle\right)/\sqrt{2}$ in this qubit chain.
 As shown in Figures~\ref{fig:3ssh_state_transfer}(b), the two selected topological adiabatic passage are denoted as blue-dashed and red-dashed lines, which can be used to transfer the Exchange-symmetric and Exchange-antisymmetric Bell states.
-The numerical simulations of the dynamical evolution of the qubit chain prepared in Bell states are shown in \figref{fig:3ssh_state_transfer}(c) and (d).
-The result shows that the Exchange-symmetric and Exchange-antisymmetric Bell states can indeed be transferred from one end of the chain to the other end within one pumping cycle.
+The numerical simulations of the dynamical evolution of the qubit chain prepared in a Bell state is shown in \figref{fig:3ssh_state_transfer}(c).
+The result shows that the symmetric Bell state can indeed be transferred from one end of the chain to the other end within one pumping cycle.
+The result of the antisymmetric Bell state is not shown, for the purpose of simplification, because it is identical to the prior example.
 To ensure the adiabatic limit, we set $T=1000$.
-As show in the simulations, this pumping process can last for more than three circles.
+As show in the simulation, this pumping process can last for more than three circles.
 Therefore, we can indeed achieve the edge state pumping in a trimer Rice-Mele model via topological adiabatic passages.